 Upon arrival at the police station, the inspecting matron found a letter in her canvas bag addressed to “Susan Bowers, General Delivery, Jacksonville, Fla.”
 When asked if that was her name, she replied, “You can call me that if you like.”
 She later admitted that was not her real name.
 She was questioned day-after-day in an effort to determine her identity.
 Her answer was always the same: Susan Bower from Bozeman, Montana.
 In an attempt to figure out who Susan really was, her fingerprints were forwarded on to the FBI, but there was no match.
 Police in both Bozeman and Jacksonville were contacted, but again they had no record of her.

-Twenty days later, on October 25th, she found herself in the Hackensack courtroom of Judge Irving S. Reeve and once again she refused to divulge who she really was.
+Twenty days later, on October 25th, she found herself in the Hackensack courtroom of Judge Irving S. Reeve, and once again she refused to divulge who she really was.
 Susan was never advised of her rights or offered any type of legal counsel.
-She plead guilty to the charges of hitchhiking and disorderly conduct.
+She pleaded guilty to the charges of hitchhiking and disorderly conduct.

 Prosecutor Walter G. Winne asked the judge to sentence the mystery girl to the maximum sentence allowed under the law because his office had “direct, incriminating evidence” against her.
 That evidence was the letter to Mr. Radir found in her possession that included a line that read, “the nature of charges pending against me and my brother.”
 Judge Reeve sentenced her to six months in jail.